-This is not another stupid Internet Lifestyle Network review.
-Even though I was in it for a few weeks when it first launched–and made some fast cash:
+This is not another thoughtless Internet Lifestyle Network review.
+Yes, I was in it for a few weeks when it first launched.
+Made some cash:

 I’ve got nothing bad to say about the Internet Lifestyle Network or its founders, Vincent Ortega Jr. and Mark Hoverson.